 How changes to third-party cookie support impact customers

-As the support for third-party cookies has become more and more limited across browsers, Adobe has been working on new solutions that carefully balance customer requirements with the consumer’s right to privacy across the Adobe Experience Cloud solutions.
+Support for third-party cookies has become more limited across browsers.
+As such, Adobe has been working on new solutions that carefully balance customer requirements with the consumer’s right to privacy across Experience Cloud applications.

-The following list outlines how third-party cookie support impacts current implementations of the Adobe Experience Cloud solutions:
+The following list outlines how third-party cookie support impacts current implementations of Experience Cloud applications:

 Adobe Analytics and Adobe Target